Why Edmonton Lights, camera, Edmonton: Shining a light on local film and television

 “We have a lot of different looks,” says Kroetsch.
 “There’s the river valley, and depending on how you point your camera, you could be in the wilderness.
 We get snow.
 We have Fort Edmonton Park.
 We have all these malls and museums and parks.
 You want to shoot an entire movie in a mall?
 We can do it here.
 There are options and variety.”

-A temporary film set up with a camera operator and his equipment sitting out of the back of a hatchback vehicle on a snowy street.
+A film crew riding in the back of an open hatchback on a snowy street.

 Cinematographer aAron Munson and director Frederick Kroetsch shooting Snow Warrior, in downtown Edmonton.
 Courtesy of Rob Millang.